KevinWorkman/HappyCoding/tutorials/p5js/_posts/2020-04-26-welcome-to-coding.md

 }
 </script>

-**Side note:** From here on out, the tutorials will include these embedded p5.js editors to make it easier to play with code as you read.
-But when you're coding on your own, you should use the p5.js editor since it allows you to save your work!
+**Side note:** The tutorials include these embedded p5.js editors to make it easier to try out code as you read.
+But when you're coding on your own, you should use the standalone p5.js editor since it allows you to save your work!

 Make sure your `;` semicolons and `{ }` curly brackets are all in order, and then click the play button again.
 Now you should see this: